emeraldsanto/emeraldsanto/README.md

 ### Greetings 👋

 I'm Yanick, a 22 year old mobile developer from Montreal, Canada.
 I specialize in cross-platform development using React Native and Flutter, but that doesn't mean native development scares me.
-Oh, and I absolutely ❤️ TypeScript.
+Oh, and I absolutely love TypeScript.

 ### What I'm currently doing